 It is not uncommon to feel lightheaded or to develop a tingling sensation in your extremities when you engage in this kind of breathwork, so don’t be alarmed if you experience either of these things.
 Because you are undergoing controlled and self-induced hyperventilation there is a risk that you could faint, so make sure you are in a safe environment and do this in your bed or surrounded by cushions just in case.

-This groundbreaking technique is pretty advanced but with a little practice you will be able to master it, and harness its incredible results.
+This groundbreaking technique is pretty advanced but with a little practice you will be able to master it, and harness its incredible results such as reduced anxiety.

 How do I do it?